-Lazard Ltd, a Bermuda holding company, and its subsidiaries (collectively referred to as "Lazard Ltd", "Lazard", "we" or the "Company"), including Lazard Ltd's indirect investment in Lazard Group LLC, a Delaware limited liability company (collectively referred to, together with its subsidiaries, as "Lazard Group"), is one of the world's preeminent financial advisory and asset management firms and has long specialized in crafting solutions to the complex financial and strategic challenges of our clients.
+Lazard Ltd, a Bermuda holding company ("Lazard Ltd"), including its indirect investment in Lazard Group, is one of the world's preeminent financial advisory and asset management firms and has long specialized in crafting solutions to the complex financial and strategic challenges of our clients.
 We serve a diverse set of clients around the world, including corporations, partnerships, institutions, governments and high net worth individuals.

 Lazard Ltd indirectly held approximately 94.8% and 94.0% of all outstanding Lazard Group common membership interests as of December 31, 2011 and 2010, respectively.
 Lazard Ltd, through its control of the managing members of Lazard Group, controls Lazard Group.
 LAZ-MD Holdings LLC ("LAZ-MD Holdings"), an entity owned by Lazard Group's current and former managing directors, held approximately 5.2% and 6.0% of the outstanding Lazard Group common membership interests as of December 31, 2011 and 2010, respectively.
-Additionally, LAZ-MD Holdings was the sole owner of the one issued and outstanding share of Lazard Ltd's Class B common stock (the "Class B common stock") which provided LAZ-MD Holdings with approximately 5.2% and 6.0% of the voting power but no economic rights in the Company as of December 31, 2011 and 2010, respectively.
+Additionally, LAZ-MD Holdings was the sole owner of the one issued and outstanding share of Lazard Ltd's Class B common stock (the "Class B common stock") which provided LAZ-MD Holdings with approximately 5.2% and 6.0% of the voting power but no economic rights in Lazard Ltd as of December 31, 2011 and 2010, respectively.
 Subject to certain limitations, LAZ-MD Holdings' interests in Lazard Group are exchangeable for Lazard Ltd Class A common stock, par value \$0.01 per share ("Class A common stock").
-Lazard Group is governed by an Operating Agreement dated as of May 10, 2005, as amended (the "Operating Agreement").